 On the way: Aberystwyth is a classy resort and university town with plenty for visitors to do – including a steam train journey up to Devil’s Bridge (actually three bridges, built on top of each other in a dizzying gorge).
 The Elan Valley reservoirs were conceived by the Victorians to supply water to the industrial English Midlands, and the estate is now a tranquil paradise for walkers and wildlife.

-On the way: Llangollen is the white water capital of Wales, and don’t miss the spectacular Pontcysyllte Aqueduct.
-Betws y Coed is the Wales’s most outdoorsy town, while Tryfan offers a short, sharp and exhilarating introduction to mountaineering.
+On the way: Llangollen is the white water capital of Wales, and don’t miss the spectacular Pontcysyllte Aqueduct, one of Wales' UNESCO World Heritage Sites.
+Betws y Coed is the Wales’ most outdoorsy town, while Tryfan offers a short, sharp and exhilarating introduction to mountaineering.
 Near Bethesda, Zip World Velocity is the longest zip wire in the northern hemisphere, and the fastest in the world.